Unmanned Aerial Vehicle (UAV) Pilot Program

 UAVs may only be deployed with a supervisor’s approval, and only after all of the required notifications to air traffic control towers (per FAA regulations) have been made.
 Only pilots who possess a valid license to fly UAVs issued by the FAA may deploy a UAV.

 The policy also lays out a public reporting procedure wherein every use of a UAV will be announced using the public announcement system on our Police vehicles, and or social media outlets (safety and time permitting).
 Every deployment will be documented and published in the Culver City Police Department’s monthly report.
 This report, which is posted on our Department’s public website, will include flight data such as: date and time, duration of the flight, reason for the deployment, and outcome (i.e. whether a suspect was located etc.).
-Additionally, every flight is digitally logged.
-The digital log includes a full tracking of each flight including the entire flightpath (GPS), altitude, and speed.
-The digital information will be stored in house and available for release as required by law.

 For questions and/or concerns about the CCPD Drone Pilot Program, please contact Lieutenant Leon Lopez (firstname.lastname@example.org)